brianSalk/Daily-Problems/n_heads_in_a_row/README.md

 |6 | 126    |
 |7 | 254    |

-The relationship between $n$ and the *expected flips* did not immediatly pop out at me, but I did notice a pattern within just the *expected flips* collumn:
+The relationship between $n$ and the *expected flips* did not immediatly pop out at me, but I did notice a pattern within the *expected flips* collumn:
 ```math
 f(n) = f(n-1) + 2 \cdot 2
 ```